Jason Garrison: Edmonton Oilers (2018)

-Djurgårdens IF
+Djurgårdens IF (2019–2020)

 Following his release from his contract with the Blackhawks, as a free agent, Garrison opted to pursue a career abroad, promptly signing his first contract abroad in agreeing to play for the remainder of the 2018–19 season in the Swedish Hockey League (SHL) with Djurgårdens IF on January 7, 2019.
 Garrison played 20 games during the last half of the regular season, and scored 4 goals and 10 points.
 Garrison and Djurgården went on to a successful SHL playoff and eventually reached the finals against Frölunda HC, where the team lost 2–4 in games.
 Garrison played a total of 19 playoff games and scored 6 points.
 He extended his contract with Djurgården in May 2019 for another season, allowing him to play in the 2019–20 SHL season, but was unable to join the team until the middle of November due to tax regulations.